-So before you say "cheerio" and get on the big jet plane to any of these places, make sure you exchange your AUD for GBP online or at your nearest Travel Money Oz store.
+So before you say "cheerio" and get on the big jet plane to any of these places, make sure you exchange your AUD to Pounds online or at your nearest Travel Money Oz store.

 The pound is subdivided into 100 pence (pennies), and while we won't be able to give you any of those, we can give you a range of banknote denominations to set you off on your trip with a variety of quid.